4 practical ways to use SQL and Python together for modern data analysis

 This isn’t an exhaustive list, but the four scenarios above represent ripe opportunities to uplevel our analysis work by using SQL and Python in tandem.
 Let's take a look at some specific examples within each.

 For the example in this post, we’re going to use a fictional company “Superdope” that sells cool widgets online.
 They have 200 employees and data responsibilities are shared between a data engineer and a data scientist.
+They leverage both SQL and Python throughout their data operations.

 In modern data workflows, integrating data from multiple sources, cleaning it, and loading it into a data warehouse is essential.